Alternative Remedies Package

 - £425m Capability & Innovation Fund to provide grants to Awardees to help them improve their banking capabilities for Small and Medium-sized Enterprises; and

-- Up to £275m for an Incentivised Switching Scheme to provide funding to Participants, in order to incentivise RBS’s Williams and Glyn SME banking customers to switch their business current accounts to the Participants.
+- Up to £275m for an Incentivised Switching Scheme to provide funding to Participants, in order to incentivise NatWest’s Williams and Glyn SME banking customers to switch their business current accounts to the Participants.
+This Scheme closed on 30 June 2021.

 Incentivised Switching Scheme

-The purpose of the Incentivised Switching Scheme is to provide funding of up to a maximum of £275 million to Participants to use as incentives to encourage SME banking customers (with an annual turnover of £25 million or less) of the business previously described as Williams & Glyn (the “Relevant Customers”) to switch their business current accounts and loans to the Participants; £225 million of the fund is available in “dowries” with respect to any Relevant Customers that agree to transfer their business current account. £50 million will be available for loan related dowries.
+The purpose of the Incentivised Switching Scheme was to provide funding of up to a maximum of £275 million to Participants to use as incentives to encourage SME banking customers (with an annual turnover of £25 million or less) of the business previously described as Williams & Glyn (the “Relevant Customers”) to switch their business current accounts and loans to the Participants; up to £225 million of the fund was available in “dowries” with respect to any Relevant Customers that agreed to transfer their business current account.
+Up to £50 million was available for loan related dowries.

 Capability and Innovation Fund